-- 11.4 The additional duty rates for Senior Registrars, being those Registrars in an advanced training programme who have passed their Part I exams or equivalent, and who are on Step 5 or higher on the Registrar scale, shall be a minimum of \$90 per hour (\$140 per hour minimum for additional duties performed between 2200 and 0800). - 11.5 Duties paid in terms of this clause shall not be counted in the calculation of average hours worked when calculating the salary category of that run. - 11.6 Additional duties are voluntary and paid in addition to normal salary.
+- 11.3 For the purpose of the additional duty rates above, Senior Registrars, are those Registrars in an advanced training programme who have passed their Part I exams or equivalent, and who are on Step 4 or higher on the Registrar scale. - 11.4 Duties paid in terms of this clause shall not be counted in the calculation of average hours worked when calculating the salary category of that run. - 11.5 Additional duties are voluntary and paid in addition to normal salary.